wilsonmar/wilsonmar.github.io/_posts/2019-01-04-cyber-security.md

 ### Microsoft's STRIDE

-Microsoft Threat Model Tool uses "STRIDE" as a memonic for classification of threats in an application:
+Microsoft Threat Model Tool uses "STRIDE" as a mnemonic  for classification of threats in an application:
    * Spoofing of user identity
    * Tampering
    * Repudiation